Best (and worst) ways to spend your Qantas Frequent Flyer points

 A baseline value for Qantas points can be taken as 0.5¢ each, based on Qantas selling $100 David Jones Gift Cards for 20,010 points.

 Throughout the store, the best deal you'll get will value your points at about this mark – but with some products your points plummet in value to half that.

 Of course, if you don't have enough frequent flyer points for a free flight then the new Qantas Marketplace – now offering at least three Qantas Points per dollar spent online – could be your only option.

 But even then, do a little 'window shopping' to check the price of goods in retail shops or online – especially during sales or if they will price-match against a competitor – versus the number of points Qantas is asking for.

-One of the smartest things to buy with your frequent flyer points is a gift voucher from stores like David Jones, Myer and JB Hi-Fi, because you can use this to take advantage of sales in those stores and in general have a wider choice of what you want to buy.
+One of the smartest things to buy with your frequent flyer points is a gift voucher from stores like David Jones, THE ICONIC and JB Hi-Fi, because you can use this to take advantage of sales in those stores and in general have a wider choice of what you want to buy.